Rcloud173/court_scraper/README.md

-# Court Data Fetcher & Mini-Dashboard
+# Court Data Fetcher & web app

 ## 📌 Overview
 This is a FastAPI-based web application that fetches and displays **latest judgments** from the Delhi High Court public website.